For Senior Taxpayers

 Question: Are the proceeds I receive from a reverse mortgage taxable to me?

-No, the payments you receive from a reverse mortgage are not taxable.
-A reverse mortgage is a loan in which the lender is paying you, the borrower, loan proceeds (in a lump sum, a monthly advance, a line of credit, or a combination of all three) while you continue to live in your home.
+No, reverse mortgage payments aren't taxable.
+Reverse mortgage payments are considered loan proceeds and not income.
+The lender pays you, the borrower, loan proceeds (in a lump sum, a monthly advance, a line of credit, or a combination of all three) while you continue to live in your home.

 - With a reverse mortgage, you retain title to your home.

-- Depending on the plan, your reverse mortgage becomes due with interest when you move, sell your home, reach the end of a pre-selected loan period or die.
-Because reverse mortgage payments are considered loan proceeds and not income, the amount you receive is not taxable.
+- Depending on the plan, your reverse mortgage becomes due with interest when you move, sell your home, reach the end of a pre-selected loan period, or die.

-- Any interest (including original issue discount) accrued on a reverse mortgage is not deductible until you actually pay it (usually when you pay off the loan in full).
-The deduction you can take for interest paid on a reverse mortgage loan is also generally subject to the limit on home equity debt discussed in Part II of Publication 936, Home Mortgage Interest Deduction.
+- Also, interest (including original issue discount) accrued on a reverse mortgage isn't deductible until you actually pay it (usually when you pay off the loan in full).
+A deduction for interest paid on a reverse mortgage loan may be subject to the limit on home equity debt discussed in Part II of Publication 936, Home Mortgage Interest Deduction.

 Category: Other (Alternative Minimum Tax, Estates, Trusts, Tax Shelters, State Tax Inquiries)